 We must always remember that when we value our women through empowerment and due respect, it is in the overall interest of the nation as a whole.

-Since the Spotlight Initiative training, several Radio and television programmes, newspapers publications and online news have been done to sensitise the public on the need to end all forms of GBV and this will be a continuous conversation until we achieve that zero GBV as a nation.
+Several radio and television programmes, newspapers publications and online news have been done to sensitise the public on the need to end all forms of GBV and this will be a continuous conversation until we achieve that zero GBV as a nation.